Hello World,

 -Designing a table of marketing display material for author signings

--Choosing and practicing the perfect excerpt to read aloud at author signings
+-Choosing and practicing the perfect excerpt to read aloud at author signings-Learning Windows 8

 -Heading up my own local writing group